benjahdev/Carouselize/README.md

 The look and features of the carousel are the same as those originally used by the [default bootstrap carousel](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp).
 Only the transition is different using a fade effect.

+You can preview a live example by clicking [here](https://benjahdev.github.io/Carouselize/1.0.0/).

 ## Requirements

 You must include the following libraries: